 Preceding the Galibier in the Marmotte Sportive which takes place every July it’s a climb we ride several times over the summer during our Alpine Weeks.

-The Haute Route 2016 will descend the Télégraphe in a stage starting in Valloire.
+The Tour de France will descend the Télégraphe in stage 19 starting in Valloire.

 Col du Télégraphe stats